Klvxn/student-management-API/README.md

 ## Student Management API

 ### This is a RESTful API for a student management system.
 The API allows for the management of student data, including personal information and academic records.
-It can be used as backend for a student management system or any other application that requires management of student's data.
+It can be used as backend for a student management system or any other application that requires management of student's data. <br> <br>

+### Stack
+The API was built using [Python](https://python.org) and the Flask framework along with some extensions especially Flask-Restx, Flask-SQLAlchemy, Flask-JWT-Extended, etc and using SQLite as database.
+ <br> <br>
 ### API Overview <br>

 <ul>